arubis/Fatima/PowerPoint/Lesson_5-Intermediate_Presentation_Skills.lessonplan.markdown

 #### Instructional Presentations ####

-Our favorite example, presenting _How To Cook Domoda,_ is a set of steps that tell someone how to do something.
+Our favorite example, presenting _How To Cook Domoda,_ is a set of steps in order that tell someone how to do something.
 It _instructs_ them.
 This is an _INSTRUCTIONAL_ presentation.

 > _INSTRUCTIONAL_ presentation: used to _instruct_ -- that is, share a series of steps that accomplish a task.